Accounting Principles and Concepts

 9. Accounting Period

-The "accounting period" statement suggests that you should only include financial records from the period in question.
+The 'accounting period' principle suggests that financial records should be confined to the period under consideration.
 To do this, you need to understand the profit and loss statement, the balance sheet, and the cash flow statement.

 If you are running a small business you can use Wafeq to run your accounting in an efficient and effective way.